 (3) Intended to replace existing insurance coverage but would not be entitled to receive benefits from the replacing insurance coverage until he or she had completed some waiting period, which the agent had not disclosed to the insured or potential insured.

-(D) Responsibility of insurance company and/or agent for conduct of a licensed insurance agent or sub agent.
+(D) Responsibility of insurance company and/or agent for conduct of a licensed insurance agent or an employee.

-An insurance company and/or agent may be found to have engaged in an unfair or deceptive practice, whenever it is shown that:
+An insurance company and/or agent may be found to have engaged in an unfair or deceptive practice, whenever any of the following is shown :

-(1) The insurance company or the managing or principal agent of an insurance agency knew or should have known of the misconduct of its licensed agent, sub-agent, as set forth in paragraph (C) of this rule, and has adopted a practice whereby it has:
+(1) The insurance company or the managing or principal agent of an insurance agency knew or should have known of the misconduct of its licensed agent or employee, as set forth in paragraph (C) of this rule, and has adopted a practice whereby it has:

 (b) Failed to notify the Ohio department of insurance on those occasions where it has reasonable cause to believe that there has been a violation or is a continuing violation of this rule, and the details thereof which are known by the company or agent.
-Such information shall be treated as confidential by the department of insurance; and
+Such information shall be treated as confidential by the department of insurance in accordance with the statutes and rules contained in Chapter 3901. of the Revised Code and agency 3901 of the Administrative Code; or

 (c) Failed, upon the request of the department of insurance, to make a reasonable investigation to determine if such misconduct has occurred.